-Last week, Bob Comis from Stonybrook Farm contributed a piece to the Ethicurean on why he thinks prices for meat raised on small, local farms is too high.
+Last week, Bob Comis contributed a piece to the Ethicurean on why he thinks prices for meat raised on small, local farms is too high.

 The next day, I read Joel Salatin’s annual newsletter to his on farm customers.
 Then I sent Joel an email, asking him to do a guest post for me expanding on what he wrote.
 This is Joel’s take on why local food is more expensive:

 Many local and real food advocates chafe under commonly higher prices, not realizing that in fact, much of this higher price does not end up in the farmer’s pocket.
 It is rather siphoned off as regulatory expense to comply with asinine government regulations that either do not scale down to smaller producers and producers, or are outright capricious and inapplicable.

 Last year, here at Polyface we entered the mandatory Workman’s Compensation (WC) world when we passed our third employee.
 This is a state mandated program administered by a private company.
 I’m not sure about all the arrangements, but there’s virtually no competition.
 Which is why you should consider alternative .
 After our insurance agent from Insurance Partnership filled out all the paperwork he could, he set up a three-way phone interview so I could finish the loose ends.
 “Only 15 minutes,” he assured me.
 It took an hour and the questions were outrageous when applied to us.